Where do you start? How to attract a diverse group of employees? How do you make them stay? And how do you build an inclusive company culture?

-This certified program for HR professionals, D&I managers, CEO's or other professionals who have taken on D&I responsibilities, is a complete and intense program to give you all the information you need about every aspect of diversity and inclusion.
+This certified master program for HR professionals, D&I managers, CEO's or other professionals who start with D&I is a complete and intense program to provide you with all the information you need about every aspect of diversity and inclusion.

 All aspects of both diversity and inclusion will be addressed in this program with renowned scientists and experts from Europe and the USA who share their research, insights, and best practices.
 At the end of this programme, you will have all skills and tools you need to create your own personal, actionable D&I strategy.

 Theory: The origin, forms and effects of social exclusion and inclusive culture: what it is, what it will bring.

 Organisation: Organising for diversity and inclusion: recruiting, development, retaining diverse people, creating a movement (with male allies, employees).

 Making the change: leadership, inclusive communication.